 However, as the company grew, he started hiring people, and currently, the company has almost 1500 employees.
 Mike Lindell even patented the pillow he invented, so the idea may not be stolen by anyone else.

 My Pillow Inc. rose to fame with TV commercials mainly in 2011, when a 30-minute-long show was on the air around 200 times per day on local and national news networks, including Fox News.

 Starting as a pillow salesman, he also became a media figure mostly by doing advertisements of his company on Trump’s favorite, FOX News.

 Despite his multi-million-dollar company, he is primarily known as a fervent Trump supporter and a blind follower.

 Which type of conspiracy theories did My Pillow guy propagate?

-From the political point of view, he spread conspiracy theories regarding voter fraud.
+From a political point of view, he spread conspiracy theories regarding voter fraud.
 Lindell also spread theories regarding his pillows, claiming that they cure several diseases.

 What does My Pillow Guy fit in with politics?

 My Pillow Guy began to appear at Trump rallies and eventually in the White House after Trump’s election to the White House.